mraggi/discreture/README.md

 # Installation

 Discreture is a header-only library, so making sure your programs have access to the .hpp files (all files inside "include" dir) is enough.

+If you want a make file or something

 To install, do the standard cmake/make dance:
 ```sh